-The Janelia Farm Research Campus gives undergraduate students the opportunity to experience research for 10 weeks each summer.
+The Janelia Research Campus gives undergraduate students the opportunity to experience research for 10 weeks each summer.
 Since its inception in 2007, 90 students have participated in the summer program and nine of them have gone on to join the Janelia Graduate Program.

 Previous scholars have worked on a range of projects in Janelia labs, including helping to identify the neurons that control feeding behavior in fruit flies, designing better labeling molecules for use with sophisticated microscopy, recording from salamander retinal ganglion cells to learn about the motion tracking system, and developing computer programs for automated image analysis.